 Talking to Mom About Assisted Living

 Very few seniors want to leave the homes where they may have been living for decades, but as their age advances, the necessity of doing so may increase until the issue can no longer be ignored.
-Household matriarchs may be extremely reluctant to leave the family home and all of its associated memories.
-However, when it is time to have that heartfelt talk with mom, a few words of advice can help to alleviate any difficulties
+An older adult may be extremely reluctant to leave the family home and all of its associated memories.
+However, when it is time to have that heartfelt talk with mom, a few words of advice can help to alleviate any difficulties.

 Consider the Need

 The first step in talking to Mom about a possible move to an assisted living residence is to consider the need for it.
 Make a list of the pros and cons associated with moving.
 If the advantages are overwhelming, then the talk cannot be avoided.
 However, it is also necessary to consider what type of facility is required.
 Large, apartment-type buildings may be ideal, but small, family-based facilities and nursing homes should also be considered.